Zetaphor/NeosWebServers/README.md

 ## Websocket Server

-There are three websocket endpoints, each behaving slightly differently to enable a wide range of applications.
+There are four websocket endpoints, each behaving slightly differently to enable a wide range of applications.

 ### Echo Server